 - New loop pull on the heel

 We love the excellent protection from underfoot hazards like sharp rocks, roots, and stubbed toes.
 The overlay mesh is tightly knit, offering protection from rouge particulates while the rock plate and thicker underfoot cushioning support underneath.
-If your plan is to hit more technical trails, the Peregine 11 will help keep your foot protected.
+If you plan to hit more technical trails, the Peregine 11 will help keep your foot protected.

 We tested this contender will running on single track and county roads through the Winter and Spring in Arizona and Colorado.
 We hit rocks, roots, snow, kitty litter, trailless terrain, and more.
 The underfoot cushioning (27mm at the heel, 23mm in the forefoot) is noticeably plush, which shields your foot from any underfoot dangers.

 The mesh is tightly knit and breathes relatively well in warm weather.
 Sand can still get kicked up above the collar, but we didn't notice any particulates getting through the mesh itself.
-The new, "more durable" mesh (as Saucony claims) actually absorbs less water and dries quicker than other iterations.
+The new, "more durable" mesh (as Saucony claims) absorbs less water and dries quicker than other iterations.
 Unfortunately, it lacks a water drainage system.
-So for light rain, it's great, but submerging your foot takes more time for the water to drain than other options with holes in the front of the shoe.
+So for light rain, it's great, but after submerging your foot, it takes more time for the water to drain than other options with holes in the front of the shoe.

 We love this shoe's outsole.
 It's aggressive with trail-biting lugs that do well on both soft and hard surfaces.
-While the lugs aren't as long as trail shoes specifically designed for soft mud or grass, it still does the job.
+While the lugs aren't as long as trail shoes designed explicitly for soft mud or grass, it still does the job.
 The new outsole from the last update is still one that we love and remains unchanged in this iteration.

 We've tested this shoe over mud, snow, wet rocks, hard dirt, and kitty litter.
-The rubber compound is soft and malleable, which grips to harder rocks for excellent scrambling capabilities.
+The rubber compound is soft and malleable, which grips harder rocks for excellent scrambling capabilities.
 The lugs are deep and multidirectional, aiding to keep you upright on both steep and slippery terrain.